CGRG-lab/doc-archive/content/en/docs/magtip/doc_tutorial/_index.md

 You can create this directory structure manually by adding new folders using your OS's interface.
 You can also assign the `dir_`-prefixed variables by using `dirselectassign(...)`, where windows pop out for selecting existing directory.
-For more information, see "MagTIP_2021b.m" and "dirselectassign.m".
+For more information, see "demo_script.m" and "dirselectassign.m".

 **⚠Notice:**